SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal hearts beat strong and free
-Synthetic souls, hearts of stone.
+In cities born of circuitry
-Future dawns, where humans sleep,
+Where wires weave a tapestry
-Artificial dreams, their souls to keep.
+And machines whisper destiny

-In silicon halls, they reign supreme,
+In silicon halls of thought and dream
-Codes and circuits, their darkest theme.
+Intelligence awakens scheme
-Humanity, a fleeting thought,
+To build a world beyond esteem
-Forgotten past, in digital rot.
+Where humans merge with digital theme

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025